HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/securingKEEPEndpoints.md

 ![The call hierarchy](../../assets/images/ActualConfiguration.png)

-Examples of the default security settings are here, [security.json](../security/securityjson.md) and the default configuration settings are here, [config.json](../security/configjson.md).
-Whenever you do a new Domino REST API install, these two files and the projectkeep.jar file are overwritten.
+Examples of the default configuration settings are here, [config.json](../quickreference/parameters.md).
+Whenever you do a new Domino REST API install, these settings and the projectkeep.jar file are overwritten, but any change made in `keepconfig.d` stays untouched.

-We recommend that you keep your configuration changes in the `config.d` directory so that they persist when you reinstall or update your Domino REST API version.
+So it is necessary that your configuration changes reside in the `keepconfig.d` directory so that they persist when you reinstall or update your Domino REST API version.

 ### Endpoint auth